jcross2774/overtime-app/README.md

 ## Features:
 - Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## TODOS: